mercedesbenzio/detect-action/CONTRIBUTING.md

 - As much as possible, try to refer to past issues with accepted answers.
 Link to them from your replies with the `#123` format.
 - Be kind and patient with users -- often, folks who have run into confusing things might be upset or impatient.
-This is ok.
+This is OK.
 Try to understand where they're coming from, and if you're too uncomfortable with the tone, feel free to stay away or withdraw from the issue. (note: if the user is outright hostile or is violating the CoC, [refer to the Code of Conduct](CODE_OF_CONDUCT.md)